 is an approach to designing course instruction, materials and content to benefit people of all learning styles without adaptation or retrofitting.
 UID provides equal access to learning, not simply equal access to information.
 UID allows the student to control the method of accessing information while the instructor monitors the learning process and initiates any beneficial methods.
 It should be noted that UID does not remove academic challenges; it removes barriers to access.

-doesn’t mean designing one thing for all people.
-Rather, means that you’re creating a lot of different ways for people to participate, so that as many people as possible can feel as though they belong to the learning process.
+Inclusive design doesn’t mean designing one thing for all people.
+Rather, it means that you’re creating a lot of different ways for people to participate, so that as many people as possible can feel as though they belong to the learning process.

 Inclusive design is about making informed design decisions, by better understanding user diversity, which helps to include as many people as possible, particularly groups who have traditionally been excluded.

 See the following YouTube video for a discussion of Inclusive Design.

 Jess Mitchell discusses the principles of inclusive design.
 She’s Senior Manager, Research + Design, at Inclusive Design Research Centre, OCAD University in Toronto.

 Culturally Responsive Content, OER, and Academic Freedom